lxtGH/TemporalPyramidRouting/README.md

 #   Improving Video Instance Segmentation via Temporal Pyramid Routing [[PAMI-2023]](https://arxiv.org/abs/2107.13155)

-## Code (the total training and evaluation codes) will be released after ICCV-23-DDL.
+## Code (the total training and evaluation code) will be released after ICCV-23-DDL.
 Please stay tuned.

 To incorporate both temporal and scale information, we propose a Temporal Pyramid Routing (TPR) strategy to conditionally align and conduct pixel-level aggregation from a feature pyramid pair of two adjacent frames.
 Specifically, TPR